H.C. Wainwright 26th Annual Global Investment Conference 2024

 Market opportunity and business model

-• The global market for waste destruction is estimated at $250 billion, with a U.S. focus in the hundreds of billions.
+• The global market opportunity is estimated at $250 billion, with a current focus on the U.S. municipal, federal, and industrial sectors.

-• Regulatory tailwinds from EPA drinking water standards and CERCLA Superfund rules are increasing demand for effective destruction technologies.
+• Regulatory tailwinds from EPA and CERCLA are expected to increase demand for effective waste destruction solutions.

 Partial view of Summaries dataset, powered by Quartr API